burakulas/kepbinclass/README.md

 .
 The output contains filename and the value of 0, 1 and 2 which correspond to contact, detached and semi-detached morphological classes respectively.

 .
-Different datasets probably need different trials of hyperparameters.
+Different datasets probably need different sets of hyperparameters.
 Therefore, it is recommended to modify the parameters based on your light curve image dataset.

 .
 The script saves the model (mod_binclass.h5) on the working directory.